 **Check out more posts on the theme of “flourishing” right here.

-Flourishing Together is a new 6-week Bible study just released on Amazon.
-If you are interested in delving deeper into this topic of how God grows beautiful things out of the ashes and dirt of our life, please check out the study:
+Flourishing Together is a 6-week Bible study just released on Amazon.
+If you are interested in delving deeper into this topic of rest and how God grows beautiful things out of the ashes and dirt of our life, please check out the study:

 (Featured photo credit: Captivating Sports Photos)